sliemeobn/elementary-dom/Examples/Swiftle/README.md

 # Embedded example

-Requires a recent main-snapshot toolchain (tested with main-snapshot-2024-12-22.)
+Requires a recent main-snapshot toolchain (tested with main-snapshot-2025-04-03.)

-> ⚠️ More recent toolchains do not work due to a [compiler regression.](https://github.com/swiftlang/swift/issues/80430)

 Do not use a SwiftWasm toolchain or a SwiftWasm SDK.